rebelsky/sams-assorted-musings-reflections/recovering-from-1-sept-2017.md

 _A paper submission for SIGCSE [1] with my students on the "Data Science for Social Good" code camp._  My students worked hard on this paper and even had a schedule in which a draft would be ready on Tuesday night.
 But they had trouble writing.
-I had trouble finding time to write this paper [2].
+I also had trouble finding time to write my part of the paper [2].
 And so when I sat down to finish it on the evening of September 1, there was a *lot* of work left to do.
 Plus, I had to get it to format with the new ACM LaTeX style [3].
 I wrote a lot.
+Even though it was later than I would have liked, we got something done that reasonably represents our work.
 The final paper has about 4,500 words.
 The "vomit draft" [5] that they wrote had 3,000.
 But I edited a lot of the words.
 Counting those words is hard.
 Let's pretend that I wrote 3,000.  **Done!**

 _An application for an Obermann Fellowship_.
 I'm not sure what the odds are that I can get an Obermann Fellowship, but it's worth a try to have a semester to work on a new, digital-humanities focused, CSC 151.
 The four or so pages took a few hours.
 Rewriting after valuable feedback took a few more.
 And cutting the CV down from seventeen pages to five was an interesting exercise.
 I submitted this at about 5:30 p.m. on the due date.
 I got an immediate email reply: "I am out of the office until Tuesday".
 Why was this due on Friday, anyway?
-This was 2,500 words.  **Done!**
+This was 2,500 words.
+I realized a day later that I had a typo or two.
+Oh well.  **Done!**

 _My musing on "[one year of daily musings](one-year)"_.
 I felt a bit bad working on this rather than on my students' paper.
 But I knew